saylesss88/nix-book/src/installation/enc/lanzaboote.md

 sudo bootctl status
 doas (jr@magic) password:
 System:
-      Firmware: UEFI 2.70 (American Megatrends 5.19)
+      Firmware: UEFI 2.70 (American Megatrends)
 ```

-My BIOS is an American Megatrends 5.19, find yours and look up which key you
+My UEFI is an American Megatrends, find yours and look up which key you have to
-have to hit to enter the BIOS on reboot, mine is the delete key.
+hit to enter the BIOS on reboot, mine is the delete key.
 So I reboot and
 repeatedly hit delete until it brings up the BIOS settings.

 The lanzaboote guide shows a few systems and how to enter setup mode for them.